NLnetLabs/ploutos/docs/pkg_workflow/README.md

 No, it is not intended to be used standalone.
 To use it you must call it from your own GitHub Workflow.
 See the [official GitHub Actions documentation](https://docs.github.com/en/actions/using-workflows/reusing-workflows#calling-a-reusable-workflow) on calling reusable workflows for more information.

-## What does the pkg workflow output?
+## What packages can the pkg workflow produce?

 The pkg workflow is capable of producing Linux (DEB & RPM) packages and Docker images.